 Glitch in the Metric

 One day we in Israel found out that the metrics feature was no longer a PoC.
-I was assigned a ticket where a CS says “metric X is always around -0.2 while regular functioning scrapers are between 0.5 to 0.7.
+I was assigned a ticket from CS. “metric X is always around -0.2 while regular functioning scrapers are between 0.5 to 0.7.
 We suspect there is something wrong with it.
 Can you have a look at it?”.
 Turns out an entire culture and several guide books were created around these metrics by the CS team.

+I replied.
 “Guys, these metrics are literally meaningless.
 They are auto generated by an algorithm we wrote and never had the time to look at what they mean.
 Metric X coincidentally does have a meaning, but you have read it all wrong!”.
-Not only was it not-feedback, it was the wrong feedback.
+Not only was it Non-Feedback, it was the wrong Feedback.

 Two weeks later I got a call from the CEO asking if the problem with metric Y for customer Z was sorted out.
 I guess my efforts to change the already written guidelines were almost as meaningless as metric Y. The guideline said to escalate it to me when something is wrong with metric Y.